abhinema/abhinema/README.md

     <tr>
       <td>
         <ul>
-          <li> 🔭 <b>With over 19 years of extensive experience in System and Software Architecture for embedded systems and automotive
+          <li> 🔭 <b>Close to 20 years of extensive experience in System and Software Architecture for embedded systems and automotive
 products. </b></li>
           <li> 🌱 <b>I am passionate about leveraging Generative AI and LLMs (Large Language Models) to transform the automotive
 industry, with a strong focus on delivering high-quality, scalable solutions.</b></li>